sonic-net/sonic-mgmt/ansible/doc/README.testbed.k8s.Setup.md

 5. If necessary, set proxy in [`ansible/group_vars/all/env.yml`](../group_vars/all/env.yml)
 6. Update the testbed server credentials in [`ansible/group_vars/k8s_vm_host/creds.yml`](../group_vars/k8s_vm_host/creds.yml).
 7. From `docker-sonic-mgmt` container, `cd` into `sonic-mgmt/ansible` directory and run `./testbed-cli.sh -m k8s-ubuntu [additional OPTIONS] create-master <k8s-server-name> ~/.password`
-   - `k8s-server-name` corresponds to the group name used to describe the testbed server in the [`ansible/k8s-ubuntu`](../k8s-ubuntu) inventory file in the form `k8s_server_{unit}`.
+   - `k8s-server-name` corresponds to the group name used to describe the testbed server in the [`ansible/k8s-ubuntu`](../k8s-ubuntu) inventory file, of the form `k8s_server_{unit}`.
    - Please note: `~/.password` is the ansible vault password file name/path.
 Ansible allows users to use ansible-vault to encrypt password files.
 By default, this shell script requires a password file.
 If you are not using ansible-vault, just create an empty file and pass the file name to the command line.
 The file name and location are created and maintained by the user.

-For HA Kubernetes master set 1 running on server 19 shown above, the proper command would be:
+   - For HA Kubernetes master set 1 running on server 19 shown above, the proper command would be:
 `./testbed-cli.sh -m k8s-ubuntu create-master k8s_server_19 ~/.password`

-OPTIONAL: We offer the functionality to run multiple master sets on one server.
+  - OPTIONAL: We offer the functionality to run multiple master sets on one server.
     - Each master set is one HA Kubernetes master composed of 4 Linux KVMs.
     - Should an additional HA master set be necessary on an occupied server, add the option `-s <msetnumber>`, where `msetnumber` would be 2 if this is the 2nd master set running on `<k8s-server-name>`.
 Make sure that [`ansible/k8s-ubuntu`](../k8s-ubuntu) is updated accordingly. `msetnumber` is 1 by default.

 8. Join Kubernetes-enabled SONiC DUT to cluster (kube_join function to be written).

 #### To remove a HA Kubernetes master:

-Run `./testbed-cli.sh -m k8s-ubuntu [additional OPTIONS] destroy-master <k8s-server-name> ~/.password`
+- Run `./testbed-cli.sh -m k8s-ubuntu [additional OPTIONS] destroy-master <k8s-server-name> ~/.password`

-For HA Kubernetes master set 1 running on server 19 shown above, the proper command would be:
+- For HA Kubernetes master set 1 running on server 19 shown above, the proper command would be:
 `./testbed-cli.sh -m k8s-ubuntu destroy-master k8s_server_19 ~/.password`

 ## Testing Scope